grafana/alloy/docs/sources/reference/components/prometheus.exporter.blackbox.md

 ## Debug information

-`prometheus.exporter.blackbox` does not expose any component-specific debug information.
+`prometheus.exporter.blackbox` doesn't expose any component-specific debug information.

 ## Debug metrics

-`prometheus.exporter.blackbox` does not expose any component-specific debug metrics.
+`prometheus.exporter.blackbox` doesn't expose any component-specific debug metrics.

 ## Examples

-### Collect metrics using a blackbox exporter config file
+### Collect metrics using a blackbox exporter configuration file

 This example uses a [`prometheus.scrape` component][scrape] to collect metrics from `prometheus.exporter.blackbox`.
 It adds an extra label, `env="dev"`, to the metrics emitted by the `grafana` target.
-The `example` target does not have any added labels.
+The `example` target doesn't have any added labels.

 The `config_file` argument is used to define which `blackbox_exporter` modules to use.
 You can use the [blackbox example config file](https://github.com/prometheus/blackbox_exporter/blob/master/example.yml).